 The hotel’s Peppermint gym.

 The hotel is made up of balsa wood and includes features like hollow tubes in the bedrooms, which offer bees a nesting space.

 Taylor and Harrogate also added sugar-water baths and ultraviolet patterns based on scientific research that states bees would be tempted to come in for a rest.

-The project was created in response to a British study that discovered that a wider variety of bees are thriving in UK cities compared to rural areas.
-Taylor and Harrogate also found in their own study that less than half of Brits surveyed had no idea about the important roles bees play in the production of fruits and vegetables.
+The project was created in response to a British study that discovered that a wider variety of bees are thriving in UK cities than rural areas.
+Taylor and Harrogate also found in their own study that less than half of Brits surveyed had no idea about the important roles play in producing fruits and vegetables.